RESOURCES

 Power Supplies: Analog Control or Digital Control

 A power supply has the important role of converting incoming AC voltage into smooth DC voltage for the application.
-Traditional power supplies are analog, but digital power supplies have introduced more flexibility and capabilities.
+Traditional analog power supplies are common, but the digital power supply has introduced more flexibility and capabilities.
+There is a clear trend in the industry toward adopting digital power supply solutions, driven by demands for greater energy efficiency and advanced control.

-Typically, when discussing the distinction between analog and digital power supplies, we're really looking at just one circuit.
+When discussing the contrast between analog and digital power supplies, we’re really looking at just one circuit.
 Power supplies rely on a power conversion circuit, a supervisory control circuit, and a control circuit.
 The control circuit is the one under scrutiny.
 The power supply itself is usually still analog-based, and power supplies can even use both analog and digital control systems.

-While the features of digital power supplies are useful, they also introduce new challenges.
-Let's explore the difference between analog control and digital control systems and how you can choose the right one for your application.
+While the features of digital power supplies are useful, traditional analog power supplies lack the flexibility and advanced control offered by digital solutions.
+Let’s explore the difference between analog control and digital control systems and how you can choose the right one for your application.

 What Is an Analog Power Supply?